Electrical, Lighting

 Step 1: Turn Off the Power

-Therefore, it is necessary to make sure the power is off.
+Thus, it is necessary to make sure the power is off.
 I recommend that you double-check by turning the light on at the switch, so there is no room left for any accident.

 Step 2: Check for Hot Wires

 The second step would be checking for hot wires.
-For this, remove the plate of the switch by unscrewing it.
+For this, remove the plate of the current switch by unscrewing it.
 Now, with the help of a non-contact voltage tester, check for hot wires.

 This type of voyage tester will help ensure that there are no wires carrying voltage.
 This is also one way to determine whether the power is off.
-By holding the tip of the voltage tester around each screw terminal, simply check for hot wires.
+By holding the tip of the voltage tester around each screw terminal, check for hot wires.

 Step 3: Remove the screws of the switch

-Do so by loosening the screws on the plate and then remove them from the box.
+Do so by loosening the screws on the plate and then remove them from the switch box.
 To keep a record, I recommend taking a picture of the wiring with your cell phone.

 Step 4: Check Box Volume

-For this step, please refer to the National Electrical Code Article 314 to help you understand the volume you will need inside your steel box.
-Having too many wires inside a box can lead to hazards such as short-circuiting, fires, and over-heating.
+For this step, please refer to the National Electrical Code Article 314 to help you understand the volume you need inside your steel box.
+Having too many wires inside a box can lead to hazards such as short-circuiting, fires, and overheating.
 Hence, it is essential to adhere to the boxes’ size to ensure you and other people stay safe.

 Step 5: Pay Attention to the Gauge of Wire